craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Non-Nation Entities/Coalition City/Coalition City.md

 ### Quote
 > "Where war comes to die, and peace comes to trade."
 ### General Public Disposition
-The common folk of Coalition City are
+The common folk of Coalition City are personally focused, and do not make superfluous efforts to assist strangers.
+We are the capitol of the world, and visitors are too common.

 ### Background

 ## Important Places
 ### Wards